secretfader/www/content/blog/2019/leaving-twitter/index.md

 draft = false
 layout = "post"
 title = "Leaving Twitter"
+summary = """
+Changes in the platform and the constant evolution ofhow I use media have created too many incompatibilities.
+"""
 +++

 In November of 2007, most likely sitting inside an East